 Important Note: It is often difficult to calibrate the sensor if the E-BAM is warm.
 The heating of the unit will increase the sample temperature (as it should) making it difficult to compare the E-BAM filter temperature reading to an ambient temperature traceable standard reading.
-If the sensor is to be calibrated, it is best to do it when the E-BAM is cold (equilibrated to ambient) and the vane is lowered.
+If the sensor is to be calibrated, it is best to do it when the E-BAM is cold (equilibrated to ambient).
 It is recommended to leave the sensor at the factory default calibration.